 Your buildings insurance should protect against the effects of storms and floods, as well as loss from fire or vandalism.

-Some insurers might require you to take out additional cover for more expensive items.
-Admiral’s home insurance policies all cover sheds and outbuildings, and the interactive home on the Admiral website is an easy way to check the level of coverage for each policy.
+Admiral’s Home Insurance policies cover sheds and outbuildings, and our interactive home is an easy way to check the level of cover for each policy.

 Theft from sheds and outbuildings is common for two main reasons: